shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
+- Make the reveal text a little more generic
 - Spawn pattern protocol and enum (in playground: Developer).
 - See if we can do without the GKScene loading.
 - Add a Level class and allow snapshots to be calculated so that rules can be implemented.